 And please forgive me if I go a little donut crazy now.
 I’m telling you – I came up with some good ones that I want to try out!

-A baked donut for coconut lovers!
+These Baked Coconut Donuts are for coconut lovers!
 A baked coconut donut is topped with coconut icing and toasted coconut.

 Ingredients